 Steven K. Lee Partner

-Steven Lee is Co-Chair of the firm’s Business and Corporate Transactions Group and also a member of the firm’s Intellectual Property Practice Group.
+Steven Lee is co-chair of the firm’s Business and Corporate Transactions Group and is a core member of the Intellectual Property Practice Group.
 He represents domestic and international clients in a variety of industries, including angel investor networks, finance lenders, consumer packaged goods companies, wineries, healthcare providers, real estate investment companies, software and technology companies, nonprofits, and public agencies.

-As outside general counsel for entrepreneurs, emerging companies and publicly traded companies, Steven has handled a broad range of matters, such as:
+As outside general counsel for entrepreneurs, emerging companies and publicly traded companies, Steve has handled a broad range of matters, such as: